Setting Up a Merge Queue

 Implement your first merge queue.

-Understanding the Default Merge Queue
+Default Merge Queue

 Configuring the Merge Queue Rules